qalearning/qakf-labs/labs03/lab3.md

 ### Task 3 - create a ConfigMap from your index.html file

-25. Edit your index.html file to change the welcome message.
-To make it clearer what's going on, think about adding the term "configmap" to the message.
+24. Edit your index.html file to change the welcome message.
+To make it clearer what's going on, consider adding the term "configmap" to the message.

 ```html
 <html><body><h1>Welcome to my home page ConfigMap!</h1></body></html>
 ```

-26. Create a ConfigMap from the updated `index.html` file.
+25. Create a ConfigMap from the updated `index.html` file.

 <details><summary>show command</summary>
 <p>